 The BCG vaccine is over 100 years old.
-At best, the BCG is 80% effective in preventing tuberculosis for a period of 15 years – but it is not of consistent benefit to everyone.
-BCG is:
+At best, the BCG is 80% effective in preventing tuberculosis for a period of 15 years – but it doesn’t work for everyone.
+The BCG is:

-- Of limited effectiveness against pulmonary TB in adults – the only form of TB that may be infectious
+- of limited effectiveness against pulmonary TB in adults – the only form of infectious TB

-- Of limited effectiveness when administered to people over the age of 35
+- of limited effectiveness when given to people over the age of 35

-- Less effective when administered in equatorial regions
+- less effective when given in equatorial regions.

 New vaccines are crucial to eliminating TB, but they need to be effective for all age groups, for all forms of TB, and safe for people infected with HIV.